MyFriendBen/rfc/rfcs/0008-program-testing-strategy/README.md

 ### E2E Testing

-Ues existing patterns to write a limited number smoke tests per white label configuration.
+Use existing patterns to write a limited number smoke tests per white label configuration.
 Tests run against dev/staging databases without fixtures to catch integration issues.
 Implement a periodic cleanup job to remove test records.

 ### Code Coverage

+Code coverage reports are not a substitute for a team culture that values testing.
+They are, however, a tool we can use to gauge progress, raise concerns, and guide conversation.

 **Tools**:
 - Backend: `coverage.py` for Python coverage reporting